techx/beginner-workshop-2020/README.md

 #### Navigating the Terminal (or Command Prompt)
 If you are not familiar with using your Terminal (or Git Bash in the case of Windows), here are some good [starter instructions](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html).
-At the very minimum, you will need to know how:
+At the very minimum, you will need to know how to:
 * navigate your filesystem with `cd`
 * show current files in directory with `ls`
 * run basic commands like `python <python file>`